OSGeo/PROJ/docs/source/operations/transformations/helmert.rst

 If the rotation matrix is transposed the transformation is effectively reversed.
 This is cause for some confusion since there is no correct way of defining the rotation matrix.
 Two conventions exists and they seem to be equally popular.
-In PROJ the rotation matrix can be transposed by adding the `transpose` flag in the transformation setup.
+PROJ uses the **Position Vector** rotation convention.
+The rotation matrix can be transposed by adding the :option:`+transpose` flag in the transformation setup which makes PROJ follow the **Coordinate Frame** rotation convention.

 Applying :eq:`propagation` we get the kinematic version of the approximated 3D Helmert: